 The purpose of the Emergency Neurological Life Support (ENLS) course is focused on improving care during the first hours of contact for patients with acute neurological emergencies.
-The structure of the ENLS course is based on the concept that a standardized approach to diagnosis, stabilization, and early work up and management will improve functional outcomes for these patients.
-Special attention is placed on timely collection of relevant data which can be communicated effectively to consultants from the emergency department setting.
-The 14 ENLS modules span a broad range of neurologic emergencies and include modules detailing aspects of general emergency medicine and critical care that need to be specifically tailored to the patient with acute nervous system illness or injury.
-The ENLS modules present a step wise approach to early clinical care and each module contains an initial algorithm, a checklist of important clinical points and a list of information needed for communication to improve transitions across care settings.
+The 14 ENLS topics span the broad range of neurologic emergencies and cover aspects of general emergency medicine and critical care that need to be specifically tailored to the patient with acute nervous system illness or injury.
+Each module contains an initial algorithm, a checklist of important clinical points, a list of information needed for communication to improve transitions across care settings, clinical pearls, and more.
+ENLS is relevant for a wide array of care providers, from prehospital to specialist.transitions across care settings.

-- Attention to consistency with published guidelines from the Neurocritical Care Society as well as our sister societies involved in emergency and critical care of patients
+- Attention to both internal consistency amongst manuscripts and external consistency with published guidelines from the Neurocritical Care Society as well as sister societies involved in emergency and critical care of these patients